Outer Dark: Rinthy's journey

 Careful to avoid her brother, Rinthy sets out to look for their child.
 After travelling a while, during the night she stumbles upon a house.
 Here the family take her in, feeding her and offering her a place to sleep.
 The oldest boy of the family expresses interest in her, which she rejects.
 Travelling with them to the town, she is unable to find sign of the child and sets out again alone.

-Travelling further she stays briefly with two families, realises that she is still lactating and retains hope for the child's well-being.
+Travelling further she stays briefly with two families, realizes that she is still lactating and retains hope for the child's well-being.
 She stays for some time with an old woman living in a forest with a dislike for snakes and dogs.

 Next she meets a lawyer who treats her kindly and allows her to rest at his office while she waits for a doctor, who keeps business across from the lawyer.
 The doctor gives her hope that her child is still alive and a salve for her breasts which are sore from the lactation and have begun bleeding.

 Rinthy finally catches up to the Tinker, who takes her to his cabin in order to reunite her with her child.
 He instead berates her for abandoning the baby, telling her he deserves the child far more than she.
 Beginning to guess at the truth, the Tinker demands to know if Culla is the child's father.
 When Rinthy tells him he is, the Tinker refuses to believe it, calling Rinthy a liar and storming from the cabin saying he will kill her if she follows him.

 Later, she appears to be living with an unidentified man on a small farm.
 The man insists she speak to him but she says she does not have anything to say.
 In the middle of the night, she steals away from the farm and the “dead and loveless house,” returning to the road.

 Finally, she comes upon the clearing where her child’s body has been burned, along with the Tinker’s cart, and where the Tinker’s body hangs in a tree.
 She lingers in the clearing, and goes to sleep as night falls.